lbryio/lbry.tech/documents/build.md

    This is the code that actually downloads a file.
 There are more robust ways to handle the download progress, but this will work fine for images.
 After you added that code back, try `get`ing `lbry://bitconnect`.

-### (You Did It!
-Some funny success message)
+### You Did It!

-The Hello Satoshi app isn't much to look at, but it shows how simple it is to connect to the LBRY network and download files!
+While our Hello Satoshi app isn't much to look at, it shows how simple it is to connect to the LBRY network and download files!

-Unfortunately, for some reason most users seem to want more functionality in an app than typing into a box and looking at the json data returned.
+Unfortunately, most users will want more functionality in an app than typing into a box and looking at the JSON data returned.
 Let's check out how to build apps real people want to use in the next section.

 ## Applications 101